msalehisedeh/into-pipes/README.md

 # Revision History

+## varsion 1.7.0
+Added date picker transformation code.
+I included and modified code snippet provided by [ben tedder](https://gist.github.com/bentedder/136fa7670a8a23617f91be4f9566f96b).
+Could not use his code directly, as I had to make many adjustments to make it fit within pipe environment.

 ## varsion 1.6.6
 internal fix on select transform to prevent event bubbling when clicked on or when changed selection.